reichlab/covidModels/aws-vm-scripts/README.md

 ```

 # AWS EC2 instance
-I’ve configured this EC2 instance: [i-0db5237193478dd8d](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#InstanceDetails:instanceId=i-0db5237193478dd8d), which is named "baseline model".
+I’ve configured this EC2 instance: [i-0db5237193478dd8d](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#InstanceDetails:instanceId=i-0db5237193478dd8d), which is named "covid weekly".
 It is an [Amazon Linux 2](https://aws.amazon.com/amazon-linux-2/) machine that has been configured to have all the required settings and OS and R libraries.
 It auto-mounts (via `fstab`) a 100 GB [gp2 EBS volume](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html) that has clones of the required repos, and persists across reboots.

 The instance's account is the default `ec2-user`, which is the owner of the EBS volume's cloned repos.